jni/affinder/README.md

 Affinder is a napari plugin for quickly determining an affine transformation that can be used to register two images from a few manual point annotations.

 The registration process consists of three steps: image loading and setup, initial registration, and registration refinement.
-In the following
+In the following we outline the steps and show short demonstrations [on an example image pair](./example_data/about_example.md).

 1. **Image loading and setup.**
 Load the two image images to be registered into napari using